edwingeng/wuid/README.md

 # Options

-- `WithObfuscation` enables number obfuscation.
-- `WithStep` sets the step and the floor for each number.
 - `WithSection` brands a section ID on each number.
 A section ID must be in between [0, 7].
+- `WithStep` sets the step and the floor for each number.
+- `WithObfuscation` enables number obfuscation.

 # Attentions
-It is highly recommended to pass a logger to `wuid.NewWUID` and keep an eye on the warnings that include "renew failed", which indicates that the low 36 bits are about to run out in hours to hundreds of hours, and WUID failed to get a new number from your data store.
-But don't worry too much, WUID will make an attempt once in a while.
+It is highly recommended to pass a logger to `wuid.NewWUID` and keep an eye on the warnings that include "renew failed".
+It indicates that the low 36 bits are about to run out in hours to hundreds of hours, and the renewal program failed for some reason.
+WUID will make many renewal attempts until succeeded or exhausted.

 # Special thanks
 - [dustinfog](https://github.com/dustinfog)